-- Tell everyone you know that you're a writer - Offer to read and review anything they have written - At your regular job, notify everyone that you are also a serious writer and offer to help them if they write.
-You never know who you're going to meet, so always be ready to pitch your skills - Create a web presence (website/blog) as a business card that shows the world you're serious - Your first sale usually come through your contacts, even after signing with an agent/manager - Ask friends/relatives if they know anyone in the business.
-Could they provide an introduction - Join screenwriting groups or start one of your own - Exchange contact information with fellow screenwriters - Your goal is to get each contact to read your script and give you their opinion on it - Ask a contact for advice.
-This is always flattering and always helpful to you - Remember to ask if they can suggest other contacts - Attend screenwriting workshops and seminars, save class lists and keep in touch - Chat with the seminar speaker.
+- tell everyone you know that you're a writer - offer to read and review anything they have written - at your regular job notify everyone that you are also a serious writer and offer to help them if they write.
+You never know who you're going to meet, so always be ready to pitch your skills - create a web presence (website/blog) as a business card that shows the world you're serious - first sales usually come through your own contacts, even after signing with an agent/manager - ask friends/relatives if they know anyone in the business.
+Could they provide an introduction - want to write for television or work in entertainment? - join screenwriting groups or start one of your own - exchange contact information with fellow screenwriters - your goal is to get each contact to read your script and/or give you - ask the contact for advice.
+This is always flattering and always helpful to you - remember to ask if they can suggest anyone else to contact - attend screenwriting workshops and seminars, save class lists and keep in touch - chat with the seminar speaker.
 Send a follow-up letter.
-Ask for advice on your script - Use the Internet - Join screenwriting newsgroups and mailing lists - Read the industry trades.
-Know the market and the players - Keep in touch with all your contacts at least a few times a year - Persistence is the key to success Why: You will find that successful people at anything know people who can help them achieve their goals.
+Ask for advice on your script - use the Internet - join screenwriting newsgroups and mailing lists - read the industry trades.
+Know the market and the players - keep in touch with all your contacts at least a few times a year - persistence is key Why: You will find that successful people at anything know people who are able to help them achieve their goals.
 The only way this can happen is if you get out there and advertise yourself, so people know you exist and what your skills are.
-The more people that know you are a writer, the better your chances of someone noticing your skills.
+The more people that know you are a writer the better your chances of someone noticing your skills.
 Personal Experience: All of my writing jobs have come because someone either in the entertainment industry has put me in contact with someone looking for my skills or a person outside the industry knew I was a writer and steered me to someone in the industry.
 Before I had any success, I used to critique friends and stranger's novels and screenplays, often for free.
 My break in writing came when a friend I'd helped (for free) develop a short story.
 Later, he asked if I'd write a treatment on a person he'd been commissioned to write.
-He said he was lost in figuring out what to write, and since he knew I was a better writer, would I do the assignment.
-I agreed, and when a film company showed interest in the man's story and liked my treatment, they phoned me and asked if I'd like to critique some of the film scripts, they were interested in producing.
+He said he was lost in figuring out what to write and since he knew I was a better writer, would I do the assignment.
+I agreed and when a film company showed interest in the man's story and liked my treatment, they phoned me and asked if I'd like to critique some of the film scripts, they were interested in producing.
 I agreed.
 They also were interested in doing a western and wanted to know if I had any.
-That night, I came up with an outline of an exciting western that interested them, and that was the start of my career as a professional screenwriter.
+That night, I came up with an outline of an exciting western that interested them and that was the start of my career as a professional screenwriter.
 18. Connect: